What is hemolytic anemia?

 Key points about hemolytic anemia

-- Symptoms include weakness, paleness, jaundice, dark-colored urine, fever, intolerance to exercise, and heart murmur
+- Symptoms include weakness, paleness, jaundice, dark-colored urine, fever, inability

-- Treatment includes blood transfusions, corticosteroid medications, and other medications
+- Treatment includes blood transfusions, corticosteroids, and other medicines

 - Before your visit, write down questions you want answered.